Moderate Dimension Reduction for $k$-Center Clustering: Technical Overview

-We consider dimension reduction by a matrix of iid Gaussians, but actually, all our results hold for any randomized map that satisfies (1) the JL Lemma about distortion of distances, and (2) the following sub-Gaussian tail.
-We say that a random map $f:\R^d \to \R^t$ has \emph{sub-Gaussian tail} if
+\end{lemma} In addition to the above JL Lemma about distortion of distances, we often use that a matrix of iid Gaussians satisfies the following sub-Gaussian tail. \begin{definition} We say that a random map $f:\R^d \to \R^t$ has \emph{sub-Gaussian tail} if

-This tail bound was key to prior work in this context, and it holds for a $t\times d$ matrix of iid Gaussians $N(0,\tfrac{1}{t})$~\cite{DBLP:conf/stoc/MakarychevMR19, DBLP:conf/stoc/ChenJK23}.
-The next technical lemma is key to our proof, and shows that for a $t\times d$ matrix of iid Gaussians $N(0,1)$ (not normalized by $\tfrac{1}{\sqrt{t}}$), w.h.p.\ the largest singular value is $O(\sqrt{d})$.
-It can be derived from \cite[Theorem 4.6.1]{vershynin_2018} for a matrix of independent sub-Gaussians, because for a $d\times d$ matrix, the largest singular value is $O(\sqrt{d})$, and removing rows cannot increase the largest singular value.
-In \ifLIPICS the full version, \else \Cref{sec:proof_lem_expansion_gaussians}, \fi we provide a proof using only the JL Lemma and the sub-Gaussian tail property.
-Our proof probably holds also for random orthogonal projection (scaled appropriately), which was used in~\cite{article_JohnsonLindenstrauss,FM90}. \begin{lemma} Let $c_0>0$ be a suitable universal constant and let $t<d$.
-Suppose $G\in\R^{t\times d}$ is a matrix of iid Gaussians $N(0,1)$, then
+\end{definition} This tail bound was key to prior work in this context, and it holds for a $t\times d$ matrix of iid Gaussians $N(0,\tfrac{1}{t})$~\cite{DBLP:conf/stoc/MakarychevMR19, DBLP:conf/stoc/ChenJK23}.
+The next technical lemma is key to our proof, and shows that for a $t\times d$ matrix of iid Gaussians $N(0,1)$ (not normalized by $\tfrac{1}{\sqrt{t}}$), with high probability, the largest singular value is $O(\sqrt{d})$.